On Coexistence of Conservative Replicator Dynamics with Four Strategies: Introduction

-However, as seen from its definition, permanence alone does not tell how each individual trajectory of the dynamics~\eqref{eq:intro_rep} evolves over time, unless the dynamics~\eqref{eq:intro_rep} is of a special type, such as gradient flow whose stable equilibria belong to the interior of $\Delta^{n-1}$, or, the state space of the dynamics is two-dimensional (specifically, $n = 3$ and the replicator dynamics evolve on $\Delta^2$).
-For the latter case, one can use the celebrated Poincar\'e--Bendixson theorem to conclude that if the system is permanent, then each trajectory with $x(0)\in \rint \Delta^2$ converges to either an equilibrium point or to a periodic orbit.
+However, as seen from its definition, coexistence alone does not tell how each individual trajectory of the dynamics~\eqref{eq:intro_rep} evolves over time, unless the dynamics~\eqref{eq:intro_rep} is of a special type, such as gradient flow whose stable equilibria belong to the interior of $\Delta^{n-1}$, or, the state space of the dynamics is two-dimensional (specifically, $n = 3$ and the replicator dynamics evolves on $\Delta^2$).
+For the latter case, one can use the celebrated Poincar\'e-Bendixson theorem to conclude that if the system is coexistent, then each trajectory with $x(0)\in \rint \Delta^2$ converges to either an equilibrium point or to a periodic orbit.
 The problem quickly becomes intractable as $n$ increases.
-The literature is very sparse for characterizing phase portraits of permanent replicator dynamics for $n \geq 4$.
+The literature is very sparse for characterizing phase portraits of coexistent replicator dynamics for $n \geq 4$.

-In this paper, we focus on conservative (and hence, non-gradient) replicator dynamics~\eqref{eq:intro_rep} with four strategies (i.e., $n = 4$).
-We provide a necessary and sufficient condition for permanence of such replicator dynamics and, moreover, a complete characterization of the phase portrait of any such system.
+This paper deals with conservative (and hence, non-gradient) replicator dynamics~\eqref{eq:intro_rep} with four strategies (i.e., $n = 4$).
+We provide a necessary and sufficient condition for coexistence of such replicator dynamics and, moreover, a complete characterization of the phase portrait of any such system.
 As shown in~\cite{HofbauerSigmund1998}, every payoff matrix $A$ in this class is dynamically equivalent, up to column shifts, to a skew-symmetric matrix.
 It therefore suffices to characterize the dynamics induced by skew-symmetric matrices $A\in \R^{4\times 4}$ as